dgroomes/browser-extension-framework/README.md

       there are problems with cyclic dependencies (seemingly a ts-loader/webpack problem, I was not facing it with Deno).
       Anyway, `BackendWiring` is only usefully exposed to the user as an interface, not an abstract class.
 Can I make it an interface?
-* [x] DONE Eject `detect-code-libraries` into its own standalone NPM project.
-In other words, do not tread it is as workspace that's contained in the overall project.
-When `detect-code-libraries` is a standalone project, it acts closer to a real example project.
-One of the important tasks for a project that consumes BrowserExtensionFramework is to figure out how to import it.

 ### Finished items